-By logging agree to the policies concerning information systems at the University of Bamberg.
-You can find the policies in the Computing Centre (Rechenzentrum) and in all computer labs.
-Also, the policies are published online at http://www.uni-bamberg.de/fileadmin/rz/allgemeines/Nutzungsregelungen-PC-Pools.pdf.
+By logging in you agree to the policies concerning information systems at the University of Bamberg.
+You can find the policies at the IT-Service and in all computer labs.
+Also, the policies are published online at https:

+//www.uni-bamberg.de/its/wir/struktur/pc-poolbetrieb/.
 The times that you can access the computer labs are limited to the opening hours of the respective building.
 Lectures and lab classes that are conducted in computer labs have priority over personal use.
 Lectures are announced on the displays at the entrance of the Computing Center and the ERBA building and on the schedule next to the room.
 Students not attending the lecture or lab class should be prepared to finish their work with the computer early enough to make space for students who are going to attend the lecture.
 This should be done even if there are more computers than students attending the lecture.
 Please also leave the computer lab if a lecturer or a costodian asks you to do so.